pedrorijo91/garmin-padel/README.md

 <p align="center"><img src="screenshots/initial.jpeg" width="300"></p>

-Just click the `Enter` button to enter the menu where you can select a few options:
+Just click the `Enter` button to enter the menu where you can configure the match settings.
+See the corresponding section for more details on available game options. // FIXME add link

-// FIXME insert screenshot

 Use the `Up` and `Down` buttons on your device to scroll on each configuration, and use the `Enter`button to select.